di/talks/2023/airflow_summit_2023/talk.md

 ^ it's but a small flaw in an otherwise iceberg sized secure ecosystem

-^ in fact, many things we consider security issues are not necessarily flaws, but tradeoffs we have made over time, for usability, etc.
+^ and in fact, many things we consider security issues are not necessarily flaws, but tradeoffs we have made over time, for usability, etc.

 ^ I want to give you a bit of context about these tradeoffs